GreptimeTeam/docs/docs/en/v0.4/user-guide/concepts/data-model.md

   It can be effectively used when querying data with a time range.
 - The `cpu_util`, `memory_util`, `disk_util`, and `load` columns in the `Field` columns represent
   the CPU utilization, memory utilization, disk utilization, and load of the machine, respectively.
-  These columns contain the actual data and are not indexed.
-Avoid using `Field` columns in query conditions which is highly resource-intensive and unperformant.
+  These columns contain the actual data and are not indexed, but they can be efficiently computed and evaluated, such as the latest value, maximum/minimum value, average, percentage, and so on.
+Please avoid using `Field` columns in query conditions, which is highly resource-intensive and unperformant.

 To learn how to indicate `Tag`, `Timestamp`, and `Field` columns, please refer to [Table Management](../table-management.md#create-table) and [CREATE statement](/en/v0.4/reference/sql/create.md).